aaroncaraway/aaroncaraway.github.io/_pages/projects/UJS/UJS.md

 ## Section 24: Binary Heaps -- STARTED

+### Building a Priority Queue

+WHAT IT IS: A data structure where each element has a priority

+Think of it like -- an emergency room queue.
+Guy with gunshot is going to be treated before scratchy throat

+#### NAIVE VERSION:

+Use a list to store all elements and iterate over that list to find element with lowest priority

+#### NOW, WITH HEAPS!

+Time complexity for insertion and deletion: log N

 ## Section 25: Hash Tables -- STARTED

 ## Section 26: Graphs -- STARTED